Komet/MediaElch/docs/contributing/testing.md

    If you have multiple builds next to each other, e.g. `build/asan` and `build/ci`, check that LCOV did not accidentally use `build/asan` when only `build/ci` has coverage enabled.
+ - _Mismatch error_
+   See <https://github.com/linux-test-project/lcov/issues/209>.
+In the past, adapting the coding slightly helped.

 ## Other checks

 MediaElch uses Coverity for further security checks.
+It's automated via Jenkins.
 See [`coverity.md`](../admin/coverity.md).